 Arts & Letters (A&L) courses create meaningful opportunities for students to engage actively in the modes of inquiry that define a discipline.
 Courses are broad in scope and demonstrably liberal in nature (that is, courses that promote open inquiry from a variety of perspectives).
 Though some courses may focus on specialized subjects or approaches, there will be a substantial course content locating that subject in the broader context of the major issues of the discipline.
 Qualifying courses will not focus on teaching basic skills but will require the application or engagement of those skills through analysis and interpretation.

-Multicultural courses focus on race and ethnicity in the United States by considering two or more racial and ethnic groups; or examine the social construction of collective social identities and voices; or study world cultures in critical perspective, or analyze worldviews that differ substantially from those that prevail in the present-day United States.
+Multicultural and Core Ed courses focus on race and ethnicity in the United States by considering two or more racial and ethnic groups; or examine the social construction of collective social identities and voices; or study world cultures in critical perspective, or analyze worldviews that differ substantially from those that prevail in the present-day United States.

 Gender, Ability, Queer Studies, and/or Sexuality courses focus on the ways that issues of sexuality, gender, queerness, and disability are represented, critiqued, and developed in media and literature.